mihmosi/mihmosi/README.md

 - 👋 Hi, I’m @mihmosi
 - 👀 I’m interested in java
-- 🌱 I’m currently learning JDBC, and MAVEN and Spring and many more ... )))
+- 🌱 I’m currently learning microservices, and REST and Spring and many more ... )))
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...